ENROLL NOW TO LEARN HOW TO PLAY THE PIANO!

-To Register: Click on Registration Tab (upper left).
-You will be notified by email or phone for FREE trial lesson.
+To register for Barton Music School click on the registration tab (upper left).
+You will be notified by email or phone for scheduling your FREE trial lesson.

 "Gina Barton is the best teacher around!
 She has so much experience and new innovative ways of helping her students learn.
 I am amazed how she used technology to make music more fun and interactive for her students." --Daniel D., https://www.musicteachershelper.com/teacher/studiowebsites.php?action=page_edit&id=88027